jupyter-server/enterprise_gateway/docs/source/contributors/docker.md

 # Docker Images

-All docker images can be pulled from docker hub's [elyra organization](https://hub.docker.com/u/elyra/) and their docker files can be found in the github repository in the appropriate directory of [etc/docker](https://github.com/jupyter/enterprise_gateway/tree/master/etc/docker).
+All docker images can be pulled from docker hub's [elyra organization](https://hub.docker.com/u/elyra/) and their docker files can be found in the github repository in the appropriate directory of [etc/docker](https://github.com/jupyter-server/enterprise_gateway/tree/master/etc/docker).

 Local images can also be built via `make docker-images`.

-# Runtime Images

 The following sections describe the docker images used within Kubernetes and Docker Swarm environments - all of which can be pulled from the [Enterprise Gateway organization](https://hub.docker.com/r/elyra/) on dockerhub.

 ## elyra/enterprise-gateway

 The primary image for Kubernetes and Docker Swarm support, [elyra/enterprise-gateway](https://hub.docker.com/r/elyra/enterprise-gateway/) contains the Enterprise Gateway server software and default kernelspec files.
-For Kubernetes it is deployed using the [enterprise-gateway.yaml](https://github.com/jupyter/enterprise_gateway/blob/master/etc/kubernetes/enterprise-gateway.yaml) file.
-For Docker Swarm, deployment can be accomplished using [enterprise-gateway-swarm.sh](https://github.com/jupyter/enterprise_gateway/blob/master/etc/docker/enterprise-gateway-swarm.sh) although we should convert this to a docker compose yaml file at some point.
+For Kubernetes it is deployed using the [enterprise-gateway.yaml](https://github.com/jupyter-server/enterprise_gateway/blob/master/etc/kubernetes/enterprise-gateway.yaml) file.
+For Docker Swarm, deployment can be accomplished using [enterprise-gateway-swarm.sh](https://github.com/jupyter-server/enterprise_gateway/blob/master/etc/docker/enterprise-gateway-swarm.sh) although we should convert this to a docker compose yaml file at some point.

 We recommend that a persistent/mounted volume be used so that the kernelspec files can be accessed outside of the container since we've found those to require post-deployment modifications from time to time.